csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 A. the message disappears
 B. the send fails with an error
-(C.) the send waits until a receive is posted (potentially waiting forever) (D.) the message is stored and delivered later on (if possible)
+C. the send waits until a receive is posted (potentially waiting forever)
+D. the message is stored and delivered later on (if possible)
-E. the send times out after some system pecified delay (e.g. a few minutes) (F.) the program continues execution regardless of whether the message is received
+E. the send times out after some system pecified delay (e.g. a few minutes)
+F. the program continues execution regardless of whether the message is received

+Correct: C, F

 MPI_Send is blocking, so its completion *may* depend on the matching receive.
 In practice, MPI will try to buffer small messages but,